Julian Ochorowicz: Life

-Ochorowicz conducted experiments at a psychological laboratory that he established at Wisła.
+Ochorowicz conducted experiments at a psychological laboratory that he established at Wisła, Poland.

+Personal life

+Ochorowicz married Maria Leszczyńska in 1888.
+They lived in Warsaw and Paris.
+She was well-known as a writer, especially on cookery and household hygiene, and as a magazine editor.
+They were divorced in 1899.

 Prus

 Julian Ochorowicz was a former Lublin secondary-school and Warsaw University schoolmate of Bolesław Prus, who portrayed him in his 1889 novel, The Doll, as the scientist "Julian Ochocki."
 Ochorowicz, after returning to Warsaw from Paris, in 1893 delivered several public lectures on ancient Egyptian knowledge.
 These evidently helped inspire Prus to write (1894–95) his sole historical novel, Pharaoh.
 Ochorowicz provided Prus books on Egyptology that he had brought back from Paris.

 Also in 1893, Ochorowicz introduced Prus to the Italian Spiritualist, Eusapia Palladino, whom he had brought to Warsaw from her mediumistic tour in St. Petersburg, Russia.
 Prus attended a number of séances conducted by Palladino and incorporated several prominent spiritualist-inspired scenes into his 1895 novel Pharaoh.

 Ochorowicz hosted Palladino in Warsaw from November 1893 to January 1894.
 Regarding the phenomena demonstrated at Palladino's séances, he concluded against the spirit hypothesis and for a hypothesis that these phenomena were caused by a "fluidic action" and were performed at the expense of the medium's own powers and those of the other participants in the séances.
 Ochorowicz, with Frederic William Henry Myers, Charles Richet and Oliver Lodge, investigated Palladino in the summer of 1894 at Richet's house on the Île du Grand Ribaud in the Mediterranean.
 Myers and Richet claimed that furniture moved during the séances and that some of the phenomena were the result of a supernatural agency.
 However, Richard Hodgson claimed there was inadequate control during the séances and that the precautions described did not rule out trickery.
 Hodgson wrote that all the phenomena "described could be accounted for on the assumption that Eusapia could get a hand or foot free."
 Lodge, Myers and Richet disagreed, but Hodgson was later proven correct in the Cambridge sittings as Palladino was observed to have used tricks exactly the way he had described them.

-After Ochorowicz's wife left him, he decided to make some changes in his life: he bought a piece of land at Wisła in Poland's mountains, built himself a villa as well as four additional houses for tourists, and proceeded to live on the rentals.
+After his divorce, he decided to make some changes in his life: he bought a piece of land at Wisła in Poland's mountains, built himself a villa as well as four additional houses for tourists, and proceeded to live on the rentals.

 About 20 June 1900, Prus and his household arrived to visit.
 In July Prus traveled to nearby Kraków, where until the beginning of September he underwent treatments for his multifarious medical complaints by an ophthalmologist, a neurologist, and a physician who treated his thyroid.

 In 1908–9, at Wisła, Ochorowicz studied the mediumship of Stanisława Tomczyk.

 In the latter half of the 19th century, Spiritualism was not an unusual subject of study for noted psychologists.
 A prominent American psychologist who looked favorably on Spiritualism was William James.